kaelytechnology/pms_reservas/MULTI_TENANT_SETUP.md

 ## Overview

-This PMS Hotel package has been configured to support multi-tenancy by removing automatic migration loading.
-This prevents the PMS tables from being created in the main database and allows them to be created in tenant-specific databases.
+This PMS Hotel package has been configured with **smart migration loading** to automatically support both single-tenant and multi-tenant applications:

+- **If `database/migrations/tenant/` directory exists**: Migrations are loaded from there (multi-tenant mode)
+- **If `database/migrations/tenant/` directory doesn't exist**: Migrations are loaded from the package (single-tenant mode)

+This automatic detection makes the package work seamlessly in any environment without manual configuration.

 ## Installation for Multi-Tenant Applications